The Top 3 Tips for Winning in Texas Hold’em Poker

 As a point of reference, strong two-card hands would include any of the following hands:

-• Two suited cards, the higher the better
+- Two cards in the same suit, the higher the better

 When you have a strong two-card hand, you want to make sure the other players pony up before they see the flop.
 You can do that by raising any existing bets.
 While it indicates you might have a strong hand, you can figure that anyone who calls or raises your bet will likely have a decent hand as well.
 If you let them see the flop on the cheap, they might catch cards that will change the complexion of the hand.